samotpoint/XENGPUMiner-monitoring/README.md

-# XENGPUMiner-utils (Helper scripts for XENGPUMiner installation and monitoring)
+# XENGPUMiner-monitoring (Helper scripts for XENGPUMiner installation and monitoring)

 > This repo aim to make it easier for people to install/monitor [shanhaicoder/XENGPUMiner](https://github.com/shanhaicoder/XENGPUMiner) and it does not modify nor alter the official XENGPUMiner code in any way.